postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 &ast;&ast; Enterprise and Professional plans only

 > **Postman Support Users**.
-Members with a Developer role consume a paid slot on the team.
+Members with a Developer or Super Admin role consume a paid slot on your team.
 Team members who have only Admin or Billing roles become Support Users and don’t consume paid slots.
 Your team can have two Support Users.

 ### Managing team roles